sillypog/grunt-asset-packager/README.md

 # grunt-asset-packager [![Build Status](https://travis-ci.org/sillypog/grunt-asset-packager.png?branch=master)](https://travis-ci.org/sillypog/grunt-asset-packager) [![Dependency Status](https://david-dm.org/sillypog/grunt-asset-packager.png)](https://david-dm.org/sillypog/grunt-asset-packager) [![devDependency Status](https://david-dm.org/sillypog/grunt-asset-packager/dev-status.png)](https://david-dm.org/sillypog/grunt-asset-packager#info=devDependencies)

-> Packages javascript and stylesheets similarly to the smart_asset gem.
+> Packages javascript and stylesheets similarly to the Rails asset pipeline.

 ## Why use asset-packager?
 This task makes it easy to compile local and production versions of a static site.
 Rather than putting stylesheet and javascript includes directly in the html file they are put into package files; it is the package files that are referenced from the html file.